JD.com's quarterly loss widens as costs rise

 AUSTIN, Texas The newest tool for internationally acclaimed organizing guru Marie Kondo in her global battle against messy rooms is an app.

-JD.com Inc, China's No.2 e-commerce company, reported a bigger quarterly net loss due to costs related to a partnership with Tencent Holdings Ltd and higher spending aimed at better competing with market leader Alibaba Group Holding Ltd.
+JD.com Inc (JD.O), China's No.2 e-commerce company, reported a bigger quarterly net loss due to costs related to a partnership with Tencent Holdings Ltd (0700.HK) and higher spending aimed at better competing with market leader Alibaba Group Holding Ltd.

-JD.com, reporting quarterly results for the first time since going public in May, said its net loss widened to 582.5 million yuan (£56.80 million), or 5.86 yuan per ADS in the quarter ended June 30.
+JD.com, reporting quarterly results for the first time since going public in May, said its net loss widened to 582.5 million yuan ($93.9 million), or 5.86 yuan (94 cents) per ADS in the quarter ended June 30.

 In the same quarter last year, the company reported a loss of 28.3 million yuan, or 0.57 yuan per ADS.